 Decapolice – TBC, 2025

 Since our first glimpse of it, Decapolice has been one of our most anticipated Switch games.
-Unfortunately, it’s seen multiple delays over the last few years, so it almost feels like wishful thinking that we’ll see a Decapolice release date in 2025 – but we’re manifesting it, okay?
-Level-5’s intriguing detective game sees you play the part of a rookie detective hunting down criminals in an open-world city, traveling back and forth between the physical and virtual world as you search for clues to crack the case.
+Unfortunately, multiple delays have occurred over the last few years, so it almost feels like wishful thinking that we'll see a Decapolice release date in 2025, but we're manifesting it, okay?
+Level-5's intriguing detective game sees you play the part of a rookie detective hunting down criminals in an open-world city, traveling back and forth between the physical and virtual worlds as you search for clues to crack the case.

 With an original release window of 2023, it's clear that Level-5 thought Decapolice needed a little more time in the oven (or a lot more time, let's be honest), but we're hoping that it's going to be worth the wait when it finally arrives.
 Who knows, it might even burst onto the (crime)scene alongside the Nintendo Switch 2.